 This is also where you can pair flats and more casual heels with your outfit—think chunky heels and heeled sandals.

 If you get cold easily (especially in the fall weather), you can even sneak a pair of footless tights or leggings under your maxi dress for extra warmth—only, of course, if there's no slit in your maxi and it's floor-length.

 Casual weddings (think beach and outdoor venues) call for outfits that show off your personality within reason.
 As for fabrics?
 Grotts recommends anything chiffon, colorful solids, or floral fall prints with matching handbags and strappy sandals or pumps.
 “Remember, the hemline should not be too short,” she says.

 According to Patrickson, casual wedding attire means gorgeous dresses from brands like Carolina K and Reformation, chic separates, and beautiful strappy flats.
 “Opt for simple strappy gladiator sandals that can elevate your look.
 I recommend the Style 10 from Amanu where you can also custom sandals to match your outfit perfectly,” she says.

 Accessorizing for a Fall Wedding

-Arrobio says dressing for a wedding – whatever the season – is all about blending personal signatures with some fun trends.
+Arrobio says dressing for a wedding (whatever the season) is all about blending personal signatures with some fun trends.
 "I hate feeling like I have to sacrifice personal style at weddings," she said.
 "Obviously you want to remain classy and respectful, but feel like yourself."
 Here are some of the ways Arrobio, whose style is based on vintage inspiration, of-the-moment accents, and elegance, suggests making a personal statement with your fall wedding wear.

 Go for the drama with statement-making earrings.